AbdallahAHO/lokalise-mcp/README.md

 The Lokalise MCP Server connects AI assistants like Claude to [Lokalise](https://lokalise.com), the leading translation management platform.
 Through natural conversation, you can manage translation projects, update content, and automate localization workflows—no coding required.

-> **Note**: While this project is currently independent, I'm open to collaborating with Lokalise to make this an official integration.
-If you're from Lokalise and interested in adopting this project, please reach out!

 ### 🎯 Perfect for:
 - **Product Managers** - Monitor translation progress and identify bottlenecks
 - **Developers** - Automate key management and bulk updates